Students are expected to behave in a way that provides respect and dignity to the Conestoga community.

 - using alcohol, tobacco and tobacco products, ceremonial medicines, or any other permitted substance responsibly and in designated areas only while on college property or participating in college activities;

-- requesting and receiving approval through Security Services to possess any item that could reasonably be considered a weapon (weapons are prohibited);
+- requesting and receiving approval through Safety and Security to possess any item that could reasonably be considered a weapon (weapons are prohibited);

 - acting honestly in all academic matters and being honest when dealing with other members of the college community; and